SoggySaussages/yagpdb-main/README.md

-# SGPDB - Yet Another General Purpose Discord Bot
+# SYZYGY - Yet Another General Purpose Discord Bot

-SGPDB is a multifunctional, modular Discord bot.
+SYZYGY is a multifunctional, modular Discord bot.
 It is modular in the sense that for most things plugins exist -- However, some plugins may depend on other plugins.

 ## Plugins